Learn how to monitor and troubleshoot LangChain applications in production.

 # Provide an API key directly or via GRAPHSIGNAL_API_KEY environment variable

 To demonstrate, I run this example app.
 It simulates periodic chain runs.
-After running it, sample traces and metrics are continuously recorded and available in the dashboard for analysis.
+After running it, traces and metrics are continuously recorded and available in the dashboard for analysis.
+Traces are automatically recorded regularly, in case of exceptions, and anomalies.

-We can look into a particular trace sample to answer questions about slow latency, errors, see the data statistics of that call and whether it may have been the root cause of an issue.
+We can look into a trace to answer questions about slow latency, errors, see the data and whether it may have been the root cause of an issue.

-If OpenAI LLM is used, Graphsignal automatically instruments and traces OpenAI API providing additional insights such as token counts, sizes, finish reasons and more.
+If OpenAI LLMs are used, Graphsignal automatically instruments and traces OpenAI API providing additional insights such as costs, token counts, sizes, and finish reasons.

-Additionally, performance, data metrics and resource utilization is available for every worker, to monitor applications over time and correlate any changes or issues.
+Performance, data metrics, and resource utilization are available, to monitor applications over time and correlate any changes or issues.

 Alerts can be set up to get notified on exceptions or outliers.